LNshuti/meta-labelling-architecture/README.md

 ------------------------------------
 There exists alpha in developing and deploying a custom trading bot using an ensemble model and experimenting with proprietary datasets.

 This collaborative project aims to examine this hypothesis.
-We will build a full-stack application following software engineering and MLOPS best practices with the goal of disproving our null hypothesis.
+We will build a full-stack application following software engineering and MLOPS best practices with **the goal of disproving our null hypothesis**.

 **Team:**
 ------------------------------------